x1unix/Avi/README.md

 Application that allows to watch movies online from any Android device.

 ## How it works
-This application uses [unofficial KinoPoisk API](http://kinopoisk.cf) to search, identify and collect data about the movie.
+This application uses internal KinoPoisk API to search, identify and collect data about the movie.
-To watch movies, I use [moonwalk.co](http://moonwalk.co/the_api) service that hosts movies.
+To watch movies, I use [moonwalk.co](http://moonwalk.co/the_api) service that hosts movies and TV shows.
 Received Kinopoisk ID from movie used to get player's URL for the movie from Moonwalk.

 ## Requirements